-- a. the principal or assistant principal of the school at which either the alleged perpetrator or alleged victim attends or is employed; - b. an immediate supervisor if the individual making the complaint is an employee; - c. the assistant superintendent of human resources if the alleged perpetrator or alleged victim is an employee of the school system (or the superintendent if the assistant superintendent of human resources is the alleged perpetrator); - d. the Title IX coordinator for claims of sex discrimination or sexual harassment; or - e. the Section 504 coordinator or the ADA coordinator for claims of discrimination on the basis of a disability. - 2.
+- a. the principal or assistant principal of the school at which either the alleged perpetrator or alleged victim attends or is employed; - b. an immediate supervisor if the individual making the complaint is an employee; - c. the assistant superintendent of human resources if the alleged perpetrator or alleged victim is an employee of the school system (or the superintendent if the assistant superintendent of human resources is the alleged perpetrator);

+- d. the Title IX coordinator for claims of sex discrimination or sexual harassment; - e. the Section 504 coordinator or the ADA coordinator for claims of discrimination on the basis of a disability; or - f. for claims of other forms of prohibited discrimination, the applicable civil rights coordinator as established in policy 1710/4021/7230. - 2.
 Time Period for Filing a Complaint